 (ii) use (A) any trademark, trade name, name, description, or other indicia of origin that is confusingly similar to the Marks; or (B) any word, symbol, character or set of words, symbols or characters, which in any language or any characters would be identified as any of the Marks or which is otherwise confusingly similar to the Mark; or

 (iii) adopt, use, reserve, register or attempt to register (or allow others within its control to do the same), in any state or country or other jurisdiction throughout the world, the Marks or any trademark, trade name, name, description, or other indicia of origin that is confusingly similar to, misleading or deceptive with respect to, or dilutes or damages, the Marks.

+Notwithstanding anything stated to the contrary herein, Licensor does not presently own the Marks but, rather, such Marks are owned and controlled by the principal of Licensor and will be made available for the purposes of this Agreement as soon as practical after execution of this Agreement and delivery of the initial payments by Licensee to Licensor.

 Section 8 Validity of Marks, Goodwill, and Recognition of Rights